MohammadHeydari/MohammadHeydari.github.io/index.md

 My Name is Mohammad Heydari, in Persian (محمد حیدری).
 I was born in July 30, 1993.

+### News
+- I invited to present a workshop in Winter Seminar Series - WSS2019 at Sharif University of Technology.
+(December 2019)

 ### Publication
 - Heydari, Mohammad and Babak teimourpour.
 "Analysis of ResearchGate: A Community Detection Approach."
 (2020)
 - Heydari, Mohammad.
 "Sentiment Analysis Challenges in Persian Language." arXiv preprint arXiv:1907.04407 (2019).